Skip to main content

 IRB

-If you are doing research at a University, you will likely need to get approval from an Institutional review board (IRB) that reviews the ethics and safety aspects of your Cozie deployment.
+If you are doing research at a University, you will likely need to get approval from an institutional review board (IRB) that reviews the ethics and safety aspects of your Cozie deployment.
 Please check with the regulations of your country and institution about the details.
 At our institution, it takes about three months from the submission until final approval.
 Make sure to account for this process in your planning.

 Advertising and screening survey